Chinese vs. Western Astrology: What Each System Actually Tells You

 For self-knowledge:

-- Use Chinese for understanding how you actually operate — your strategy, your work style, your approach to relationships.
+• Use Chinese for understanding how you operate day to day: your strategy, your work style, your approach to relationships.

 For compatibility:

-- Use Chinese for assessing whether two people's operating modes mesh — particularly the Triangle of Affinity / Six Conflicts framework, which is unusually useful.
+• Use Chinese for assessing whether two people's operating modes mesh, particularly the Triangle of Affinity / Six Conflicts framework, which pulls its weight.

 For thinking about a long relationship:

-- Use both.
-A trine pairing in Chinese astrology plus an elemental match in Western (e.g., Dragon-Monkey both in the ambitious trine, plus both Sagittarius — fire-fire) is two systems agreeing about strong fit.
-A Six Conflicts pairing in Chinese astrology that's also opposite signs in Western astrology (e.g., Tiger-Monkey + Aries-Libra) is two systems agreeing about challenging dynamics that need conscious work.
+• Use both.
+A trine pairing in Chinese astrology plus an elemental match in Western (e.g., Dragon-Monkey both in the ambitious trine, plus both Sagittarius, fire-fire) gives you two systems agreeing about strong fit.
+A Six Conflicts pairing in Chinese astrology that also sits opposite signs in Western astrology (e.g., Tiger-Monkey + Aries-Libra) gives you two systems agreeing about challenging dynamics that need conscious work.

 What both systems can't tell you

-The same caveat applies to both.
-Neither system predicts individual outcomes.
-Neither addresses the thousand factors that actually determine relationship success — shared values, communication skills, life circumstances, sexual chemistry, financial alignment, family dynamics.
-Astrology of any kind is a useful vocabulary for patterns you've already noticed, not a substitute for actually paying attention to the specific person in front of you.
+The same caveat governs both.
+Neither predicts individual outcomes.
+Neither touches the thousand factors that decide whether a relationship works: shared values, communication skills, life circumstances, sexual chemistry, financial alignment, family dynamics.
+Astrology of any stripe gives you a useful vocabulary for patterns you have already noticed.
+It never replaces close attention to the specific person in front of you.

 Try the calculator

 The compatibility calculator on this site implements both Chinese and Western frameworks.
-You can toggle between them on the homepage to see how each system reads any given pairing.
+Toggle between them on the homepage to see how each system reads any given pairing.
 For Western signs, see the Western zodiac guide; for Chinese animals, the Chinese zodiac guide.

 For entertainment only.
 This page presents traditional astrological compatibility frameworks (Theodora Lau's Triangle of Affinity for Chinese astrology; classical Hellenistic correspondences for Western signs).
 Readings are not psychological, medical, financial, or relationship advice.